SMART Goals: A Complete Guide To Achieving Your Dreams

 Setting goals is the foundation of many forms of success or accomplishment.
 Listen to any success story, and you’ll hear about the power of outlining your dreams and ambitions.
 On the other hand, you only have to look at New Year’s resolutions to see that setting goals is only part of the challenge — accomplishing them is another story.

 A 2014 study by Dr. Gail Matthews, a clinical psychologist at the Dominican University of California, explored different types of goal setting and their effectiveness.
-Her results backed up the reason SMART goals are so popular — providing empirical evidence that writing well-defined goals, action steps, and accountability boost the chances of success.
+Her results backed up the reason the SMART framework is so popular — providing empirical evidence that writing well-defined goals, action steps, and accountability boost the chances of success.

 Matthews broke down participants into five groups: the first had unwritten goals, the second wrote their goals down, the third (after writing smart goals) added action commitments, the fourth wrote goals and actions and gave them to a friend, and the fifth group added all these steps plus updated a friend on their progress each week.

 76 percent of participants in the fifth group were successful in achieving their goals.
 In contrast, those with unwritten goals had a success rate of 43 percent.
 Now, imagine how a success-rate increase of 33 percent could change your life over six months, or a year, or a decade…

 What is the SMART Goal Framework?

 “If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them.” — Henry David Thoreau.